carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   * Data persists on EC2 stop or termination
     * When we terminate EC2 instance, it removes EBS volumes automatically.
   * Each Amazon EBS volume is automatically replicated within it's Availability Zone to protect you from component failure.
-* EBS volumen can be edited after instance is launched, including changing the size and storage type.
 * It is Block-based storage: It needs to be **mounted to an EC2 instance within the same Availability Zone (Region)** (EBS Volume think like a "USB stick")
   * 1 EBS - 1 EC2.
-It can be attached to only one EC2 instance at a time.
-Can be detached & attached to another EC2 instance in that same AZ only.
+It can be attached to only one EC2 instance at a time in the same AZ (different from EFS ==> 1 EFS - 1..N EC2).
   * 1 EC2 - 1..N EBS.
 Can attach multiple EBS volumes to single EC2 instance.
 Data persist after detaching from EC2
 * EBS Snapshots
   * It is an **incremental** backup of EBS Volume at a point in time saved into Amazon S3
     * Incremental => only blocks that have changed since your last snapshot (first snapshots takes longer)
   * Snapshots can be taken while the instance is running but ...
     * To create a snapshot for Amazon EBS volumes that serve as a root devices — best practice to terminate it first.
+  * Snapshots can be shared with other AWS accounts or made public.
+    * You can share snapshots, but only if they are unencrypted.
-  * Mechanism to move Volumen data to a different AZ location
+  * Mechanism to move Volumen data (EBS) to a different AZ location (EBS volume cannot be mount to an EC2 into a different AZ directly)
     * To move an EC2 volume from one AZ to another, take a snapshot of it, create an AMI from the snapshot and then use the AMI to launch the EC2 instance in a new AZ.
     * To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then **copy the AMI from one region to other**.
 Then use the copied AMI to launch the new EC2 instance in the new region.
-  * EBS volume cannot be mount to an EC2 into a different AZ directly, but you can **restore a Snapshot to a EBS volumen from different AZ** (into the same or different Region).
-* EBS supports dynamic changes in live production volume e.g. volume type, volume size, and IOPS capacity without service interruption
+* EBS volumen can be edited after instance is launched, it supports dynamic changes in live production volume e.g. volume type, volume size, and IOPS capacity without service interruption
 * EBS Volume encryption:
   * All data at rest inside the volume is encrypted
   * All data in flight between the volume and EC2 instance is encrypted
-  * All snapshots of encrypted volumes are automatically encrypted
+  * All snapshots of encrypted volumes are automatically encrypted.
   * All volumes created from encrypted snapshots are automatically encrypted
   * Volumes created from unencrypted snapshots can be encrypted at the time of creation
 * Types of EBS volumes: